Plant Scherer: Emissions

 As of August 2012, Plant Scherer is under Georgia EPD investigation for coal ash pond leeching / drinking water contamination and air pollution / air quality.
 According to Natural History magazine, As of 2006 Plant Scherer is the largest single point-source for carbon dioxide emissions in the United States.
 It was also ranked 20th in the world in terms of carbon dioxide emissions by the Center for Global Development on its list of global power plants in November 2007.
 It was the only power plant in the United States that was listed in the world's top 25 carbon dioxide producers.

 Regulatory policies and institutions

 Since 2009 Lisa Jackson, Director of the Environmental Protection Agency (EPA) proposed controversial rules and regulations which include the Utility Maximum Achievable Control Technology rule and the Cross-State Air Pollution Rule.
 Under CSAPR, non-complying plants like Scherer had only less than six months to implement required changes.

 In 2011 Southern Company awarded KBR the contract for the installation of Plant Scherer's environmental compliance equipment, which included installation of flue-gas desulfurization and selective catalytic reduction equipment, related ductwork, and auxiliaries at two coal-fired units.

-As of 2010, KBR, Haliburton and other contractors had constructed two additional 847 ft tall smoke stacks.
+As of 2010, KBR, Haliburton and other contractors had constructed two additional 847 ft tall steam stacks for the Flue-Gas Desulfurization/scrubber.